-Wazito FC have unveiled final designs showing how their stadium will look like once constructed.
+Wazito FC has unveiled final designs showing how their stadium will look once constructed.

 That being the case, it could prove difficult for them to secure venues for use given that all the available facilities have already been booked for matches organized by the federation.

 The club’s president Ricardo Bedoer said last month he had already initiated the paperwork for the new league days after accusing FKF president Nick Mwendwa of embezzling funds meant for clubs and development.

 While fielding questions from a Sports TV channel host in April, Mr. Ricardo said that the proposed league would incorporate the best 10 teams drawn from all the East African countries.

 Said he: “I may consider breaking free to start my own league, a major league like they have in the USA, of 10 teams spread out over East Africa.”

 Asked if he had at any one time considered pulling out of Kenya as had been widely speculated sometime back, Mr. Ricardo said that he had already settled his mind on investing in local football despite the rampant corruption currently witnessed in the management of sports in the region.